 - 4.12.8.1 All performance measures (PMs) and targets shall be based on HEDIS technical specifications for the current reporting year.
 In the event that NCQA alters the measure or technical specifications for the PMs listed, the CONTRACTOR will follow relevant and current NCQA standards.
 PMs and targets shall be reasonable and based on industry standards that are applicable to substantially similar populations.
 The CONTRACTOR shall meet performance targets specified by HSD.
 The PMs will be required to meet HSD designated targets for CY 2020, 2021, 2022, and 2023 detailed with each PM below. - 4.12.8.1.1 Each CY target is a result of the CY 2018 MCO aggregated Audited HEDIS data, calculating an average increase for each CY until reaching the CY 2018 Quality Compass Regional Averages plus one (1) percentage point.
 Failure to meet the HSD designated target for individual performance measures during the Calendar Year will result in a monetary penalty based on two percent (2%) of the total capitation paid to the CONTRACTOR for the Agreement year, divided by the number of performance measures specified in the Agreement year, as stated in Section 7.3.3.6.7 of this Agreement.
 Each measure listed below shall be subject to the penalty.
 The CONTRACTOR will be required to collect, track, trend, and report performance measures quarterly as directed by HSD and /or its designee.
 The CONTRACTOR shall provide quality data and other relevant information as requested to HSD and/or its designee. - 4.12.8.1.2 Reporting elements and data are to be provided to HSD in the same format as the template provided by HSD, as directed by HSD.
-The reporting period is based upon one (1) quarter of a calendar year (e.g. Q1 Total= January-March).
-For the measurement period, please refer to the relevant technical specifications.
-For the reporting period, the MCO must refresh data for the previous two (2) quarters of the current calendar year.
-If a report includes data which has been refreshed beyond two (2) quarters, the report will be rejected by HSD.
-The report must be submitted within twenty-five (25)
+The reporting period is based upon one (1) quarter of a calendar year (e.g. Q1 Total= January-

-Calendar Days from the end of each reporting period.
-If the twenty-fifth (25th) Calendar Day is not a Business Day, then the report must be submitted the following Business Day.
-If HSD requests any revisions to reports previously submitted by the CONTRACTOR, the CONTRACTOR shall make the changes and re-submit the reports according to the timeframe set forth by HSD.
-The naming convention for this report is:
+March) and data is to be reported cumulatively as follows: Quarter 1 (Q1) = January - March, Quarter 2 (Q2) = January - June, Quarter 3 (Q3) = January - September, and Quarter 4 (Q4) = January - December).
+The MCO shall not refresh data for any previous quarters of the current calendar year.
+If a report includes data which has been refreshed, the report will be rejected by HSD.
+For reporting elements for each measure, please refer to the relevant technical specifications.
+The report must be submitted within twenty (20) calendar days from the end of each reporting period.
+If the twentieth (20th) calendar day is not a business day, then the report must be submitted the following business day.
+If HSD requests any revisions to reports previously submitted by the MCO, the MCO shall make the changes and re-submit the reports according to the timeframe set forth by HSD.
+The naming convention for this report is: MCO.HSDPM.QXCYXX.vX.

-MCO.HSDPMQXCYXX.vX.
 If the proper naming convention is not used, the report will be rejected by HSD.

-- 4.12.8.2 The Performance Measures (PMs) shall be evaluated using the following criteria: - 4.12.8.2.1 PM #1 (1 point) Well Child Visits in the First fifteen (15) Months of Life (W15)
+- 4.12.8.2 The Performance Measures (PMs) shall be evaluated using the following criteria: - 4.12.8.2.1 PM #1 (1 point) Well Child Visits in the First thirty (30) Months of Life (W30)